Hack-Hut/CrabStick/README.md

 8. Sleep option to stay under the radar
 9. Error code analysis
 10. Reverse netcat shell
+11. Handle multiple parameter in a get request

 ## To Do !